-Although Northern Greece is famous for its cuisine, Chalkidiki in particular does not have a rich history when it comes to traditional Greek dishes.
+Although Northern Greece is famous for its cuisine, Chalkidiki, in particular, does not have a rich history when it comes to traditional Greek food.
 Nevertheless, fishes are part of the daily diet of the locals.
 The place is surrounded by sea, so this only makes sense.
 One particularly tasty dish is the “fish plaki”.
-It literally means “flat fish”, but its name doesn’t come from the sole fish (also called flat fish), but from the way this Greek food is cooked: The fishes are slashed and laid flat in the oven or on the grill.
+It literally means “flatfish”, but its name doesn’t come from the sole fish (also called flat fish), but from the way this Greek food is cooked: The fishes are slashed and laid flat in the oven or on the grill.
 Although you can find this dish more or less everywhere in Greece, in Chalkidiki, the big difference is that the dish is made with small fishes: sardines, minnows, “safridia” and other small local fishes give their taste to this simple but wonderful dish.
-Fresh tomato puree and freshly squeezed lemon is added for extra taste.
+Fresh tomato puree and freshly squeezed lemon are added for extra taste.
 My personal favorite is “gopa” (minnow) plaki.
-Different from sardines but with an extraordinary taste – a definite must try when in Chalkidiki!
+Different from sardines but with an extraordinary taste – a definite must-try when in Chalkidiki!

 9. Pitaroudia (vegetarian, found in Rhodes)

-Dodecanese is famous for their traditional dish “pitaroudia”.
-You can find this Greek food in Kos, Karpathos, Kalymnos, practically every island has each own version: With squash, mushrooms, tomato, as long as it’s vegetarian.
+Dodecanese is famous for its traditional Greek food“pitaroudia”.
+You can find this Greek food in Kos, Karpathos, Kalymnos, practically every island has each their own version: With squash, mushrooms, tomato, as long as it’s vegetarian.
 But when you ask for “pitaroudia” in Rhodes, there’s only one version (and in my opinion the best): with chickpeas.
 Rhodes’ pitaroudia should not be confused with the chickpeas balls that can be found in other Greek cities.
 And they have also nothing to do with the Egyptian falafel, although they do share more or less similar ingredients.
-The pitaroudia in Rhodes are usually quite big (much bigger than meatballs) and their shape resembles to pancakes.
-Their ingredients are quite common: chickpeas, onions, flour, spearmint, all mushed up, formed and deep fried, but their taste is out of this world!
+The pitaroudia in Rhodes are usually quite big (much bigger than meatballs) and their shape resembles pancakes.
+Their ingredients are quite common: chickpeas, onions, flour, spearmint, all mushed up, formed and deep-fried, but their taste is out of this world!
 Crunchy on the outside, soft and moist on the inside.
 No wonder why this is considered to be Rhodes’ national dish!